-AS A WORLD FIRST, NOUVEAU MONDE COMMITS TO ALL-ELECTRIC FLEET FOR SUSTAINABLE OPEN-PIT MINING & INVITES MANUFACTURERS FOR PRE-QUALIFICATION
+As a World First, Nouveau Monde Commits to All-electric Fleet for Sustainable Open-pit Mining & Invites Manufacturers for Pre-qualification

 - Nouveau Monde will also benefit from the implementation of Québec’s electrification strategy with incentives for economic development in this growth sector

-MONTREAL, CANADA, November 24, 2020 - Set to become the world's first all-electric open-pit mine, Nouveau Monde Graphite ("Nouveau Monde" or "the Company") (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is advancing its procurement process for its fleet and charging infrastructure through an international call for pre-qualification.
-Yet another step towards achieving its carbon-neutrality vision, adopting an all-electric operating model provides tremendous environmental benefits as well as long-term savings for the Company thanks to Québec's clean and affordable hydropower.
+MONTREAL, Nov.
+24, 2020 (GLOBE NEWSWIRE) -- Set to become the world’s first all-electric open-pit mine, Nouveau Monde Graphite (“Nouveau Monde” or “the Company”) (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is advancing its procurement process for its fleet and charging infrastructure through an international call for pre-qualification.
+Yet another step towards achieving its carbon-neutrality vision, adopting an all-electric operating model provides tremendous environmental benefits as well as long-term savings for the Company thanks to Québec’s clean and affordable hydropower.

 Following work by its International Task Force Committee, Nouveau Monde has explored technologies, best practices and operational parameters to bring its vision to life in a cost-effective and technologically advanced way.
 Discussions with manufacturers have already enabled to identify existing machinery in development and/or available, notably for the ancillary fleet where purchasing agreements are being finalized.